 Kids Can Serve God Too!

-In young believers, such as children, these gifts are not always evidenced or developed because of where they are in their life experience.
+Every believer has at least one spiritual gift but in young believers, such as children, these gifts are not always evidenced or developed because of where they are in their life experience.
 If given a spiritual gifts test, for many the results will be inconclusive.
 That, however, does not mean that they do not possess gifts.
 What it does mean, is that they need our help to see who they are in Christ and to help them identify and develop that which He has given to them.
 We need to provide them with the tools to discover their spiritual gifts and a means to mature in the use of their gifts.

 Tools to Help Children Learn to Serve God Using Their Spiritual Gifts: